 Advances are quite “large”, as it were.
 Each one is quite a significant power boost for a character.
 It’s slightly tricky to work out at what rate to hand them out, as our mission length varies quite a lot and our sessions are quite short.

-For my campaign, to smooth over this, I’m going to make a small change, and re-introduce karma from Shadowrun.
+For my campaign, to smooth over this, I made a small change and re-introduced karma from Shadowrun.
 Karma will be simply spent on advances at a straight 10:1 ratio (ie. one advance costs 10 karma.)
-This means I can have a slightly more granular mechanic to reward you than just SWADE advances, but it doesn’t change any game balance.
+This means I can have a slightly more granular mechanic to reward my PCs than just SWADE advances, but it doesn’t change any game balance.

-Your character’s gear will be bought with Logistic Points, as per Sprawlrunners.
-LP represents not just the cost of acquiring any old gear, but the cost of acquiring gear suitable for crime: untraceable, scrubbed of all hidden RFID tags, no inconvenient ballistics records on file, etc.
+Your character’s gear is bought with Logistic Points, as per Sprawlrunners core rules.
+LP represents not just the cost of acquiring any old gear, but the cost of acquiring gear suitable for crime: untraceable, scrubbed of all hidden RFID tags, no inconvenient ballistics records on file, no background checks carried out, etc.

-Occasionally, though, your character might need to buy other things.
-Incidental lifestyle expenses in the game (eg. if Mr Johnson stiffs you on the restaurant bill.)
-Bribes to get past a snooty nightclub bouncer.
-Spreading some cash around to grease the wheels during legwork.
+Occasionally, though, your character might need to pay for other things.
+Incidental lifestyle expenses in the game (eg. if Mr Johnson stiffs you on the restaurant bill); bribes to get past a snooty nightclub bouncer; spreading some cash around to grease the wheels during legwork.

-For these, I am going to use the SWADE wealth mechanic (pg 145.)
-These abstract the amount of liquid cash your character has available to a SWADE-style die type.
+For these, we use the SWADE wealth mechanic (pg 145.)
+This abstracts the amount of liquid cash your character has available to a SWADE-style die type.

 At the start of each mission, Wealth resets to your lifestyle’s die type.
 For most characters, that’s a d6.
 If you have the Poverty hindrance, it’s a d4.
 The Rich edge makes it a d8; the Filthy Rich edge a d10.

-When the time comes to spend money, I’ll tell you what to do, based on how much you’re spending and what your current Wealth die is:
+When the time comes to spend money, I’ll tell you what to roll, based on how much you’re spending and what your current Wealth die is: